DevelopmentArc/react-indepth/life_cycle/update/component_will_receive_props.md

 With this being said, `componentWillReceiveProps()` allows us to check and see if new props are coming in and we can make choices based on the data.
 We just need to make sure we never assume the props are different in this method.
 Be sure to read the great post [(A =&gt; B) !=&gt (B =&gt A)](https://facebook.github.io/react/blog/2016/01/08/A-implies-B-does-not-imply-B-implies-A.html) by Jim Sproch.

 ### Skipping this method
  Unlike the other methods in the Mounting phase, not all our Update phase methods are called every time.
-For example, we will skip `componentWillReceiveProps()` if the Update is triggered by a state change.
+For example, we will skip `componentWillReceiveProps()` if the Update is triggered by just a state change.
 Going back to our Form.js example above:

  ```javascript
  // ...